apetkau/CBW_GenEpi_2021/module6/README.md

 1. What is the closest match for the longest contig you find in your data?
 Recall that if a pathogen is an emerging/novel pathogen then you may not get a perfect match to any existing organisms.
 2. Using the BLAST report alongside all other information we've gathered, what can you say about what pathogen may be causing the patient's symptoms?

+---

+### Final words

+Congratulations, you've finished this lab.
+As a final check on your results, you can use [NCBI's online tool](https://blast.ncbi.nlm.nih.gov/Blast.cgi) to perform a BLAST on a larger database to see if you get any better matches.

 [fastp]: https://github.com/OpenGene/fastp
 [multiqc]: https://multiqc.info/